easyparcel/nextgen-integration-doc/plugin(Seamless)/EasyStoreV2.md

 ## 6. Fulfilling Multiple Orders at Once (Bulk)

-If you have several orders to ship on the same day, bulk fulfillment lets you book and pay for all of them in one go — no need to open each order individually.
+Bulk fulfillment works the same as single order fulfillment (see [Section 5](#5-fulfilling-an-order)), with two differences in how you start it.

 ### Step 1 — Select Orders in EasyStore